 Remember that until the baby is 48 hours old and parental rights are relinquished (or the guidelines set by your state have been reached), the birth mother will probably be the one to make medical decisions for the baby and the hospital staff will provide her primarily with medical information.
 The pediatrician may check the baby out in the presence of the adoptive parents and provide them with medical information, but this is not always the case.
 You may also come across nurses who will speak to the birth mother about the baby instead of you.
 In this case, try to go with the flow and remember that everyone at a hospital may not be comfortable or knowledgeable about the adoption process.

 A social worker from the hospital is usually required to speak with the birth mother alone before she leaves the hospital.
-Most times this is not to talk her out of her decision, but rather to make sure that she is making the decision on her own without the influence of others.
+Most times this is not to talk her out of her decision, but rather to make sure that she is deciding on her own without the influence of others.
 Often during these conversations, a social worker can determine if a birth mother is needing services outside of the placement and can provide resources at that time.